Chronic Sadness: Understanding Persistent Depressive Feelings and When to Seek Help

 Normal Sadness

-- May involve thoughts of self harm or suicide attempts
+• Can involve thoughts of self-harm or suicide

 You don’t need a perfect diagnostic label to deserve help.
 If chronic sadness interferes with your life, work, or relationships, that’s reason enough to seek treatment.